Casey Becker: Other appearances

 In October 2020, Barrymore unofficially revived the character for a short video skit titled What if Casey Becker from Scream Lived? on The Drew Barrymore Show in which she gets texts from the killer on her cell phone, but ignores him.

 Casting and development

-Williamson created the character when he started the script.
+Screenwriter Kevin Williamson created the character when he started the script for Scream (1996).
 Initially, filmmakers did not think to cast a well-known actress for Casey's part, as the character dies in the opening of the film.
-Barrymore was initially cast as lead character Sidney Prescott in Scream (eventually played by Neve Campbell), but opted to take the role of Casey instead to break the trope of high-profile actresses never dying in horror films.
+Drew Barrymore was initially cast as lead character Sidney Prescott (eventually played by Neve Campbell), but opted to take the role of Casey instead to break the trope of high-profile actresses never dying in horror films.
 Barrymore stated:

 "In the horror film genre, my biggest pet peeve was that I always knew the main character was going to be slugging through at the end, but was going to creak by and make it.
 What I wanted to do is to take that comfort zone away.
 I asked if I could be Casey Becker so we would establish this rule does not apply in this film."